Tribal Engagement Strategy

 SWCASC Logo with Tribal Engagement Strategy text

-SWCASC Tribal Engagement Strategy (Winter 2023 revision in progress)
+SWCASC Tribal Engagement Strategy

 The SW CASC seeks to partner with tribal communities in the Southwest to share knowledge and co-develop approaches for effective climate adaptation.
 The SW CASC has placed the Tribal Engagement Strategy at the center of its strategic planning process.